HaplyHaptics/Haply-API-Java/README.md

 the case of the Haply Development Board, we can drive up to four independent motors with the hardware that is built into the board, it is possible to drive four 1-degree-of-freedom devices, and two 2-degree-of-freedom devices.
-In reference to the hAPI documentation, a
+In reference to the Haply API documentation, a
 ***Device*** object has the following constructor prototype: